 3. A portable storage container may only be used as a temporary accessory structure for up to 30 days in duration, except when the container is used in association with construction on the same site, in which case the container may remain for the duration of the construction project and shall be removed upon completion.
 No more than two (2) portable storage containers may be located on a lot with a single-family or duplex dwelling.
-The gross square footage of a portable storage container on a lot with a single-family or duplex dwelling shall not exceed 150 square feet.
-A portable storage container is not subject to the location and setback requirements of Section 3.4.2.2; however, it must be located on the lot and outside any street right-of-way.
+The gross square footage of a portable storage container on a lot with a single-family or duplex dwelling remain for the duration of the construction and setback requirements of Section 3.4.2.2; however, it must be located on the lot and outside any street right-of-way.